 Patients using Axsain for the treatment of painful diabetic peripheral polyneuropathy should only do so under the direct supervision of a hospital consultant who has access to specialist resources.
 The recommended duration of use in the first instance is 8 weeks, since there is no clinical trial evidence of efficacy for treatment of more than 8 weeks duration.
 After this time, it is recommended that the patient's condition should be fully clinically assessed prior to continuation of treatment, and regularly re-evaluated thereafter, by the supervising consultant.

 Axsain cream is contra-indicated for use on broken or irritated skin.

-Axsain Cream is contra-indicated in patients with known hypersensitivity to capsaicin or any of the excipients used in this product.
+Axsain Cream is contra-indicated in patients with hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 Not for use under tight bandages.